APLN Joint Project on Nuclear Weapon Use Risk Reduction

 From 8-12 October, 2021, we held three workshops to examine the use cases that have been developed in year 1.
 At the workshop, discussions were informed by expert special reports commissioned to provide background for the development of the use cases.
 Topics include examining military and nuclear force and counterforce strategies on the Korean Peninsula; modelling of nuclear use cases; potential use of low-yield nuclear weapons; the role of missile defense in North-East Asia; the history and current status of Northeast Asia’s nuclear security from differing national perspectives, among other issues.

-The workshops also reviewed the preliminary report on nuclear weapon use cases in Northeast Asia.
-Once finalised this will provide the foundation for exploring the impacts of nuclear weapons use and the policy implications from the analysis of the use cases.
+The workshops also reviewed the preliminary report on nuclear weapon use cases in Northeast Asia, which provided the foundation for exploring the impacts of nuclear weapons use and the policy implications from the analysis of the use cases.
+Ideas were exchanged among APLN members, PSNA members, and other scholars and experts, including the authors of the special reports.

 Project Objectives